Gitratter/TD4_Kodera_Lab/README.md

 ## License

-This project is for educational and research purposes.
+This project is licensed under the MIT License.